Kupari, Croatia: History

 During World War II, Kupari was part of the Independent State of Croatia, a puppet state controlled by Nazi Germany and Fascist Italy.
 It was governed by Italian fascists from 1941 to 1943 as part of the second Governorate of Ragusa.
-In November of 1942, the Hotel Grand was converted into an internment camp surrounded by barbed wire for Jewish people in Dubrovnik, who were rounded up by the hundreds and interred in Kupari, as well as in the Hotels Petka and Vreg in Gruž, and on the island of Lopud.
+In November 1942, the Hotel Grand was converted into an internment camp surrounded by barbed wire for Jewish people in Dubrovnik, who were rounded up by the hundreds and interred in Kupari, as well as in the Hotels Petka and Vreg in Gruž, and on the island of Lopud.
 These Dubrovnik camps were created by the Italian VI Army Corps, and altogether interred around 1,800 Jewish people.
 Jewish survivor and photographer Elvira Kohn wrote about the internment camp in the Kupari Grand Hotel: "Kupari is about twelve kilometers from Dubrovnik and there we were interned in a Czech hotel that was situated on the seaside.
 It was a large hotel that was delimited with wire.
 We were only allowed to walk within the wired fence.
 The Italian soldiers were all over; there were also Italian guards who kept their eyes on us all the time.
 They didn't allow us to go beyond the fence or to the coast because they thought that someone might swim away.
 So we had to stay inside the hotel or walk just a little bit around it.
 We received food but I rather not recall that: it was dried vegetables in oil and a piece of bread.
 Then we had to cut this piece of bread in three parts, one for breakfast, the second for lunch, and the third for dinner."
-When the Italian Fascist regime fell in 1943, control of the Kupari internment camp was transferred to the Independent State of Croatia, which in May of 1943 transferred the Jewish inmates there to the notorious Rab concentration camp.
-Those who survived were not liberated until Partizan forces liberated Dalmatia in October of 1944.
+When the Italian Fascist regime fell in 1943, control of the Kupari internment camp was transferred to the Independent State of Croatia, which in May 1943 transferred the Jewish inmates there to the notorious Rab concentration camp.
+Those who survived were not liberated until Partizan forces liberated Dalmatia in October 1944.

 After World War II, the Kupari hotel complex was taken over by the Yugoslav army and turned into a recovery center.
 They added other buildings, including a separate villa for Josip Broz Tito.
 In the end, nine more hotels were prepared for vacationers, including the Grand Hotel and modernist Hotel Pelegrin, and the total accommodation capacity in the bay rose to 4,500 guests.
 However, the site was severely damaged during the Croatian War of Independence.
 The site has been abandoned since the Siege of Dubrovnik in 1991, with reconstruction works starting in 2025.
 This part of Kupari is now referred to in the region as home to the Kupari Tourist Complex, a disused military tourist resort.